-In Figure 11-11: Awake BI, Dose BI, PS mode BI
+In Figure 11-11: A-BI, D-BI, PS mode beacon interval

 2005.2

 When a non-AP and non-PCP STA that has not set up a wakeup schedule with the AP or PCP enters PS mode, every beacon interval shall be an awake BI for that STA.
 A non-AP and non-PCP STA that has not set up a wakeup schedule with the AP or PCP and that is in PS mode shall be awake during any allocated SP for which the STA is either the source DMG STA or destination DMG STA during an awake BI.
 During an awake BI, a non-AP and non-PCP STA that has not set up a wakeup schedule with the AP or PCP and that is in PS mode shall be awake during any allocated CBAP for which the STA is the source DMG STA or destination DMG STA, or the source AID of the CBAP is equal to the broadcast AID or the destination AID of the CBAP is equal to the broadcast AID.